EjderAysun/Advanced-Programming/README.md

 ---
 ## Status
-In progress; related documents will be added almost weekly until the end of the 2023 Spring Semester, and past documents will be updated if necessary.
+~~In progress; related documents will be added almost weekly until the end of the 2023 Spring Semester, and past documents will be updated if necessary.~~

+On hold; development is paused for now

 ---
 ## Inspiration